 Do you have any advice for aspiring graffiti artists and muralists when following their dreams and keeping a positive outlook on their career and goals?

 Yes.
 Of course, it has to be your biggest passion in life and I think you have to be nearly obsessed about creating and experimenting.
 I also think you have to be good with people and LA did that to me.
 I have always been social and outgoing but not as much in Copenhagen, that’s why I settled in Los Angeles.
 It has changed me so much and it’s been a lot easier for me to network.
 Networking is everything to me.
 To meet the right people, talk with the right people gives you the right opportunities.
 I think that’s my best advice, never forget that to be an artist is also to be an entrepreneur.
 It’s a business and if you don’t know how to create a business out of your art then you need to surround yourself with people or work with people that believe in you and want to take care of that part.

 So get yourself out there…?
 How do you get out of the studio?

 I have a saying… “get out of the studio because nobody will know that your work exists if you just keep it in the studio.”

-Sometimes I’m too much out, I have to tell myself get into the studio haha.
+Sometimes I’m too much out.
+I have to tell myself to get into the studio haha.
 It’s a fine balance.
-Seriously I think the first six to eight months I was in Los Angeles all by myself and I went to museum and gallery show opening nights three or four times a week.
-Of course I wanted to get an idea of what the LA art scene was like because I had only been on vacation here.
+Seriously I think the first six to eight months I was in Los Angeles all by myself and went exploring around the city.
+I went to museums and gallery show opening nights, three or four times a week.
+Of course, I wanted to get an idea of what the LA art scene was like because I had only been on vacation here.
 It’s just different when you live here, you have a different approach.